wjoe113/IDS6938-SimulationTechniques/Homework2/Readme.md

 ## Part 4 - Implementing Extra Features (10 pts)
 Implementing 2 features on the extra features list.
 Pick any feature on the "*extra features*" list below to customize your assignment to fit your interests.
 Please document this in your writeup. (*Note: These should total 10pts.
 You could successfully implement a feature worth 10pts or greater.
 This also fulfills this requirement.
 The features are assigned points based on difficulty.
 The 5pt features are more straightforward.*)

+The extra features completed in this project include:
+* (10 Points) - Add a 2D visualization to AnyLogic for Part 3.
+* (10 Points) - Add a 3D visualization to AnyLogic for Part 3.
+* (20 Points) - Complete Part 2 with a 3D version of Snakes and Ladders.
+Construct the game's transition matrix, simulate the game, and analyze the results.

 ## Part 5 - Final Report (10 pts)
 Write up the results to the previous sections in the main *readme.md* in your forked repository.
 Turn in the URL for your fork in webcourses.
 Be visual.
 The report should contain the graphs and analysis requested.
 I have high expectations for the documentation here and you should allot the proper time to compose the writeup.

+* ANSWER: This readme is the final report for the homework.
+Special thanks to everyone who aided me in each part.
+It'd be a shorter list if I listed who didn't aid me in some way.
+Also, special thanks to the many Disney soundtracks that got me through numerous nights of coding.
+I listened to so many songs, YouTube stopped recommending them on my home page.

 ## Extra Features (Extra Credit - 25pts)
 You have to implement two features from this list for Part 4.
 You may choose any two features you wish from this list.
-(Please explicitly note them in your *Readme.md*)

-If you feel like going beyond the scope of the assignment, you should consider implementing more of the following extra features. *Get the assignment working without them first.* You can get a maximum of 25 points in extra credit.
+(Please explicitly note them in your *Readme.md*) If you feel like going beyond the scope of the assignment, you should consider implementing more of the following extra features. *Get the assignment working without them first.* You can get a maximum of 25 points in extra credit.
 Simply implementing these things doesn't guarantee you a 25; you really need to go above and beyond to get the full amount. (*The instructor reserves the right to hand out extra credit as his he sees fit.*)

 * **(5 Points)** - Implement and compare Halton, Hammersley, (Or another quasi method) Quasi sequences and add them to your analysis for appropriate subparts of Part 1.
 * **(5 Points)** - Implement different distributions inside the Quasi random sequences and add them to your analysis for appropriate subparts of Part 1.